Darian-Lee-YTKA/codepath-prework/README.md

 I am using xcode version 10.1.
 It seems that every time you make a small change to the button, the software crashes and you need to make a new file and rewrite everything from scratch.
 I didn't realise this at first and thought I must of had some bug somewhere.
-Once I realised that the solution was to repaste my code into a new file whenever I changed something in order to prevent it from crashing, the process went a lot more smoothly
+Once I realised that the solution was to repaste my code into a new file whenever I changed something in order to prevent it from crashing, the process went a lot more smoothly.
+(Note: I am getting a new laptop in a few weeks so this will no longer be an issue)

 ## License